raphaelbastide/1962/INSTRUCTIONS.md

 ## Syntax

-1962's files CONTRIBUTORS and INSTALLATION follow a couple of simple syntaxic rules:
+1962's files CONTRIBUTORS and PIECE follow a couple of simple syntaxic rules:

 ### Basics